Systematic Well Retirement

 - Other relevant factors

-It is our desire to return each retired well site insofar as possible to its original and natural condition.
-We work closely with landowners and regulatory authorities to meet all expectations when retiring wells, restoring well sites and reducing the environmental impact of our operations.
+It is the desire of DGO to return each retired well site insofar as possible to its original and natural condition.
+The Company works closely with landowners and regulatory authorities to meet all expectations when retiring wells, restoring well sites and reducing the environmental footprint of our operations.
+After restoring the well sites, DGO also plants or funds the planting of trees on these sites as part of our ongoing environmental sustainability efforts.

 For more information on our retirement program, please refer to our Sustainability Report